axtk/reqsrv/README.md

 # reqsrv

-Utilities for typing web APIs
+*Utilities for typing web APIs*

 - Type-safe request handler based on a custom API schema
-- Isomorphic interface for handling API requests
+- Shared interface for handling API requests on the client and the server
 - No internal dependence on a specific request utility

-Installation: `npm i -D reqsrv`
+Installation: `npm i reqsrv`

 ## `RequestService`